seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **First Watchman**
 The ground is bloody; search about the churchyard:
-Go, some of you, whoe’er you find attach.
+Go, some of you, whoe'er you find attach.
 Pitiful sight! here lies the county slain,
 And Juliet bleeding, warm, and newly dead,
 Who here hath lain these two days buried.